 - Mortgages you took out on your main home and/or a second home on or before October 13, 1987 (called "grandfathered" debt, because these are mortgages that existed before the current tax rules for mortgage interest took effect).

 - Home equity debt you took out after October 13, 1987 on your main home and/or second home that totaled $100,000 or less throughout the year ($50,000 if you are married and filing separately) for tax years prior to 2018.
-Interest on such home equity debt is generally deductible regardless of how you use the loan proceeds, including to pay college tuition, credit card debt, or other personal purposes.
+Interest on such home equity debt was generally deductible regardless of how you use the loan proceeds, including to pay college tuition, credit card debt, or other personal purposes.
 This assumes the combined balances of acquisition debt and home equity do not exceed the home's fair market value at the time you take out the home equity debt.
 Beginning in 2018, the interest on home equity debt is no longer deductible unless it was use to buy, build, or substantially improve your home.

 If a mortgage does not meet these criteria, your interest deduction may be limited.
 To figure out how much interest you can deduct and for more details on the rules summarized above, see IRS Publication 936: Home Mortgage Interest Deduction.